AkisStavropoulos/eye_movement_analysis/README.md

 1) Download all content of the repo.

+2) Add to path both the main repo and helper functions.

-2) You can find the main script under /main_repo with the name EyesEmbodyInternalBeliefs_code.m.
+3) You can find the main script under /main_repo with the name EyesEmbodyInternalBeliefs_code.m.

-3) Run this script and the data analysis will start and the figures shown in the manuscript will be produced and should look identical.
+4) Run this script and the data analysis will start and the figures shown in the manuscript will be produced and should look identical.

 * It should take less than 5 minutes for the whole code to run (including loading of dataset).